mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingReferenceApplication/ReadMe.md

 ## Introduction

-This project implements an example of the **UA Data Application** supporting producer and consumer roles simultaneously.
+This project is aimed at implementing an example of the **UA Data Application** supporting producer and consumer roles simultaneously.
+The purpose of the **Example Application** is to demonstrate the concepts and syntax of the PubSub implementation, rather than to necessarily provide a realistic scenario for its use.
+For more extensive examples, see the [OPC UA Data Processing Outside the Server](../SemanticDataSolution#opc-ua-data-processing-outside-the-server).

 Both roles are implemented as independent threads that have common user interface for diagnostic and configuration purpose.
 The producer sends current time and a random floating-point number between 0.0 and 1.0 contained in messages.
 Because of OPC UA encoding applied the time is converted to UTC.
 Each role has independent configuration file as follows:

 * Producer: `ConfigurationDataProducer.xml`
 * Consumer: `ConfigurationDataConsumer.xml`